elderwhale/RTV_ModTool/README.md

 RTV_ModTool is a save-management and editing utility for Road to Vostok testing.

-⚠️ Please use at your own risk.
+⚠️ Please use at your own risk and open an issue if any bugs are encountered.

 ---